WHAT TO WEAR?

 Use hair spray for fly away hairs or it can be costly to have them retouched.

-Shirts should be a solid, neutral color and have least 3/4 length sleeves.
+Shirts should also fit well, be a solid, neutral color and long sleeves are best.
 If you prefer a short sleeve or tank top, bring a blazer or sweater to put over it for some additional options.
+Shirts that include a buttoned collar should be fastened.

 Necklines should be at a respectable height.
-V-necks accentuate the neckline and generally look best on women.
+V-necks can accentuate the neckline.
 Turtlenecks can tend to make people look like they have no neck.

 Normal makeup is fine.
 Our lights do not need any extra makeup.